check24-scholarships/check24-technical-concept-challenge/README.md

 There is no shared data persistence layer across products.

 Now, there's one thing that the products have in common: the platform they're all integrated into: CHECK24.
 We want to offer our customers a personalized experience, despite the decentralized nature of our customer data.
 For example, we display relevant widgets to the customer on the Home page.
-Another example is our "Insurance Center", where we display an aggregated view of all insurances that the customer has booked via different CHECK24 insurance products (e.g. personal liability insurance, pet insurance, ...), and offer a smart saving potential analyis.
+Another example is our "Insurance Center", where we display an aggregated view of all insurances that the customer has booked via different CHECK24 insurance products (e.g. personal liability insurance, pet insurance, ...), and offer a smart saving potential analysis.

 To achieve this degree of personalization, the data have to come together in a way that satisfies different perspectives: performance, user experience, what the individual product systems are technically capable of - and, even more important: what they are **not** capable of.